-The Township contributes \$5,000 annually to the Henrietta Hankin Library which is a local resource for Township residents.
+The Township contributes \$5,000 annually to the Henrietta Hankin Library which is an excellent local resource for Township residents.
 The library also offers public computer/Wi-Fi usage, public meeting rooms and various programs for youth and adults.
 Approximately 25% of Upper Uwchlan residents use the library on some basis.
-During 2020, the Library was closed from mid-March to mid-June due to the Governor's quarantine order for COVID-19.
-During this time, the library offered virtual classes for children, and for adults in Yoga and adult crafts.